longhorn/website/content/docs/1.1.0/concepts.md

 The Longhorn CSI driver takes the block device, formats it, and mounts it on the node.
 Then the [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) bind-mounts the device inside a Kubernetes Pod.
 This allows the Pod to access the Longhorn volume.

-The Kubernetes CSI Driver images are:
+The required Kubernetes CSI Driver images will be deployed automatically by the longhorn driver deployer.

-- CSI Attacher: quay.io/k8scsi/csi-attacher:v2.0.0
-- CSI Provisioner: quay.io/k8scsi/csi-provisioner:v1.4.0
-- CSI Node Driver Registrar: quay.io/k8scsi/csi-node-driver-registrar:v1.2.0
-- CSI Resizer: quay.io/k8scsi/csi-resizer:v0.3.0
+To install Longhorn in an air gapped environment, refer to [this section](../advanced-resources/deploy/airgap).

 ## 1.4.
 CSI Plugin